 Business partnerships should not be based on personal relationships or preferences.
 There should be strong accountability measures put in place from the very first day to track performance.
 Responsibilities should be clearly defined and performing metrics should indicate every individual’s contribution towards the business.

 Having a weak accountability and performance measurement system is one of the reasons why many partnerships fail.
-Rather than putting in their individual efforts, owners start blaming each other for the wrong decisions and resulting company losses.
+Rather than putting in their efforts, owners start blaming each other for the wrong decisions and resulting in company losses.

 6. The Commitment Level of Your Business Partner

-All partnerships start out on friendly terms and with great enthusiasm.
+All partnerships start on friendly terms and with great enthusiasm.
 However, some people lose excitement along the way due to everyday slog.
 Therefore, you need to understand the commitment level of your partner before entering into a business partnership with them.

 Your business partner(s) should be able to show the same level of commitment at every stage of the business.
 If they do not remain committed to the business, it will reflect in their work and can be detrimental to the business as well.
 The best way to maintain the commitment level of each business partner is to set desired expectations from every person from the very first day.

 While entering into a partnership agreement, you need to have an idea about your partner’s added responsibilities.
-Responsibilities such as taking care of an elderly parent should be given due thought in order to set realistic expectations.
+Responsibilities such as taking care of an elderly parent should be given due thought to set realistic expectations.
 This gives room for compassion and flexibility in your work ethics.

 7. What Will Happen If a Partner Exits the Business

-Just like any other contract, a business venture requires a pre-nup.
+Just like any other contract, a business venture requires a prenup.
 This would outline what happens in case a partner wishes to exit the business.
 Some of the questions to answer in such a scenario include: